 Northwest Region Cleanup Section

-Subject: East Multnomah County Groundwater, ECSI # 1479; Staff Memorandum in support of a Conditional No Further Action Determination for the Zone A TSA/SGA
+Subject: East Multnomah County Groundwater, ECSI # 1479; Staff Memorandum in support of a Conditional No Further Action Determination for the Zone A TSA and No Further Action Determination for SGA

-This document presents the basis for the Oregon Department of Environmental Quality’s (DEQ’s) recommended Conditional No Further Action (CNFA) determination for a portion of the Boeing Company and Cascade Corporation, collectively known as the East Multnomah County Troutdale Sandstone Aquifer Remedy (EMC Site), in Gresham, Oregon.
-As discussed in this report, groundwater contaminant concentrations in the Troutdale Sandstone Aquifer and the Sand and Gravel Aquifer are below acceptable risk levels, as specified by the 1996 Record of Decision (ROD) for the project.
+This document presents the basis for the Oregon Department of Environmental Quality’s (DEQ’s) recommended Conditional No Further Action (CNFA) determination for a portion of the Boeing Company and Cascade Corporation, collectively known as the East Multnomah County Troutdale Sandstone Aquifer Remedy (EMC Site), in Portland, Oregon.
+As discussed in this report, groundwater contaminant concentrations in the Troutdale Sandstone Aquifer and the Sand and Gravel Aquifer meet acceptable risk levels, as specified by the 1996 Record of Decision (ROD) for the project.

-This proposed CNFA is partial as it applies to only Zone A of the Troutdale Sandstone Aquifer and the deeper Sand and Gravel Aquifer (TSA/SGA) under the whole project area.
-It is conditional as groundwater monitoring from Portland Water Bureau monitoring wells (located at the downgradient margin of Zone A) will be sampled and analyzed for five years to determine if low-level but fluctuating contaminant concentrations remain below action levels specified in the ROD.
+This proposed CNFA is partial as it applies to only Zone A of the Troutdale Sandstone Aquifer and a NFA for the deeper Sand and Gravel Aquifer (TSA/SGA) under the entire- project area.
+The TSA is conditional as groundwater monitoring from Portland Water Bureau monitoring wells (located at the downgradient margin of Zone A) will be sampled and analyzed for five years to confirm that contaminant concentrations remain below action levels specified in the ROD.

-The proposed CNFA determination meets the requirements of Oregon Administrative Rules Chapter 340 Division 122, Sections 010 to 0140 for Cleanup Sites, and ORS 465.200 through 465.455.
+The proposed CNFA and NFA determination meets the requirements of Oregon Administrative Rules Chapter 340 Division 122, Sections 010 to 0140 for Cleanup Sites, and ORS 465.200 through 465.455.

 This proposal is based on information documented in the administrative record for this site.
 A copy of the administrative record index is presented at the end of this report.